 RancherMan & I have a small apiary.
 The bees are fascinating creatures & invaluable in making sure my garden gets pollinated.

 Plus they offer up that sweet delight during our summer honey harvest as well.
 In our area of NE Texas the honey harvest is usually done the first week in July.

 But we don’t simply decap the honeycomb to get to the honey.
 We go ahead & scrape the frames down.
-We extract the honey and then turn our attention to that gorgeous natural beeswax!
+After we extract the honey we turn our attention to that gorgeous natural beeswax!

 I reserve all my beeswax processing pots and utensils for only this use.
-It’s near impossible to clean the waxy residue from my strainer & pots once they’ve held melted wax!
+It’s near impossible to clean the waxy residue from my strainer & pots once they’ve held melted beeswax!